||U.S. Department of State Travel Advisory - Mexico

 Tabasco - Villahermosa is a major city/travel destination in Tabasco: No advisory is in effect.

-You should exercise caution when traveling in the state of Veracruz.
+Exercise caution when traveling in the state of Veracruz.
 The state of Veracruz continues to experience violence among rival criminal organizations.
-Mexican federal security forces continue to assist state and local security forces in providing security and combating organized crime.

 Yucatan - Merida and Chichen Itza are the major cities/travel destinations in Yucatan: No advisory is in effect.